zhenglena/VigiLand-e/README.md

 * Results are passed back up as responses and returned to the client as a JSON.

 ## Profiles
+* default profile — Runs the application normally, exposing the API.
 * `ingest` profile — Loads the dataset into the database and then exits when done.
-* default profile — Runs the application normally, exposing the API.
+* `test` profile — Points datasource to a test database filled with test data for integration testing.

 ## Future Improvements
+* Containerizing the API for consistent environments
+* Improve test coverage
+* Do batch updates for faster ingesting of CSV data
+* Put SQL commands into a properties file for easier configurability